jdcloudcom/en/documentation/Management/DevOps/Operation-Guide/Configuration-Management.md

   - Tags：
   - Description:

-	If you select “No”, then:
+	If you select "No", then:

   Select deployment machines: select existing machines/create machines based on your instance modules,

-  If you select “select existing machine”, then:
+  If you select "select existing machine", then:

  ![image](https://github.com/jdcloudcom/cn/blob/DevOps/image/DevOps/Operation-Guide7.png)